Government launches awareness campaign on intimate image abuse

 The Serious Consequences campaign – which will run on TV, cinema, local and national radio, and digital and social media – seeks to empower victims by making them aware of the legislation and protections available.

-Justice Minister Simon Harris said he wanted to make people aware of legislation on intimate image abuse under Coco’s Law.
+Minister for Justice Simon Harris said he wanted to make people aware of legislation on intimate image abuse under Coco’s Law.

 “We also know that it is a threat that can be used purely for monetary or financial gain.